 Disciplinaries on the other hand relate to issues employers may have with their staff, these generally relate to any misconduct, poor performance, excessive absences etc. Much like a Grievance there is a statutory process that needs to be followed, which varies from location to location.
 Typically an employer needs to inform an employee of the accusations being made against them in writing and arrange a meeting with the employee to allow them the opportunity of stating their case.
 An employee can often be entitled to a fellow employee or Trade Union Representative at any of these meetings.
 Once all the information has been heard and presented the person chairing the Disciplinary needs to go away from the meeting and consider all the information before arriving at a decision.
 Once the decision has been made the employee needs to be informed in writing.
 The outcomes may range from the employee being informed that no further action will be taken through to summary dismissal.
 Employees may have the right to appeal against a decision, so it’s advised that you put a time limit on any appeal, provided it’s permissible under local legislation.

-Benchability can help you throughout these processes and guide you throughout.
+Benchability can help you with these processes and guide you throughout.
 Our advice is always driven by current legislation .We can provide you with:

 - Process and Policy Guidance

-- Flexible working, maternity, paternity, family leave, long term sickness/li>
+- Flexible working, maternity, paternity, family leave, long term sickness

 - Drafted letters of all the correspondence you may need

 - Chairing of disciplinaries and grievances on your behalf